inorbit-ai/inorbit-example-icm-webhook-gchat/README.md

 must be passed as an INORBIT_ICM_KEY environment variable to the service.

+## Advanced Configuration

+If you are using a specific InOrbit deployment then add INORBIT_BASE_URL environment variable with your InOrbit base url.
+If you don't set up this variable it will use https://control.inorbit.ai as default.

 ## Running

 A `start.sh` script is provided in this directory as a convenience example for running the container.